-One of the great characteristics of the Express Entry system is that you only have to create an online profile once for the entire year and you'll automatically be entered into draws which take place every two weeks.
+One of the great characteristics of the Express Entry system is that you only have to create an online profile once for the entire year, and you'll automatically be entered into draws every two weeks.

-Top Tip: If you don’t qualify for Express Entry and have a job offer, apply through one of Canada's 11 Express Entry Linked Provincial Nominee Programs.
-This will cut your application time by almost a third and reduce it to 6 months.
+If you qualify for Express Entry and have a job offer in a specific province, apply through one of Canada's 11 Express Entry Linked Provincial Nominee Programs.
+This can cut your application time by almost a third and reduce it to 6 months.

 - Atlantic International Graduate Program;